- Plesk for Linux

 Nginx's virtual host opens 4 log files for each virtual host with physical hosting:

-As a result of this fact, the maximum number of open files is exceeded by the nginx server due to big number of domains (more than 100).
+As a result of this fact, the maximum number of open files is exceeded by the nginx server due to a big number of domains (usually, more than 100).

 Warning: Execution of the

-websrv_ulimits utility without --no-restart option initiates rebuilding of web configuration files for all domains and can cause a significant downtime in case of a big number of hosted websites.
+websrv_ulimits utility without --no-restart option initiates rebuilding of web configuration files for all domains and can cause significant downtime in case of a big number of hosted websites.

 Execute the command during the maintenance time frame.